 Least Favourite Countries

-- Mauritania – Unlucky to make the list, but it was tough to whittle it down to five.
+- Mauritania – Unlucky to make the list, but it was tough to get it up to five.
 Really just drive through with not too much to see, but pleasant enough.
 Ali Baba’s burgers would have been nicer with a beer.

 - Benin – Sure it was lovely, just saw next to none of it.
 Flat on my back for most of it, which is not the easiest thing on roads that bumpy.